-- 8 Semesters (Full-Time)
+- Bachelor Degree 8 Semesters (Full-Time) – 480 credits

 Programme Entry Requirements

-Applicants need to achieve the minimum requirements in the English and Mathematics entry tests OR Pass the English and Mathematics (Information Technology) courses from the Certificate in Academic Preparation programme.
+Applicants must achieve the minimum requirements in the English and Mathematics entry tests OR passing Maths and English courses in the Foundation programme.

 Course Fees Download Brochure

 Introduction and Programme Aims